johnridesabike/johnridesabike.github.io/website-content/software/literacy-alliance-wordpress/index.md

 title: Literacy Alliance WordPress Redesign
 author: John Jackson
 date: 2018-08-15
-updated: 2018-08-15
+thumbnail:
-thumbnail: ./LA-logo-2018.png
+  image: ./LA-logo-2018.png
   caption: The Literacy Alliance logo.
 ---
 The Literacy Alliance is a nonprofit organization dedicated to literacy education in Columbus, Georgia.
 Beginning in 2017, I redesigned their website ([theliteracyalliance.org](https://theliteracyalliance.org/)) from the ground up with WordPress.